lsmarsden/coffee-order-app/README.md

 - maybe refactor some stuff
 - add repository tests? only really works with a local db so not that good  - see if we can implement a smaller test db instead for tests to use
+- tests from ordercontroller and above still to be done